satRdays/Columbus2020/README.md

 6. Add the GitHub Team to the repo you made as 'Admin'

+There is now WIP on automating deployment using the scripts in [this repo](https://github.com/satRdays/automation)

 ### Netlify

 1. Make a new deploy from GitHub in the Satrdays Netlify Team